 If not needed, why do vets recommend yearly vaccinations?
 Some say it is because this is their bread & butter (financially).
 Instead of urging patients to just have their yearly check up and take care of problems as they arise, they push the vaccines as ‘needed’ when really they are not.
 Additionally, the vaccines actually cause the problems/issues that cause/keep people bringing in their pets especially in their mid to later years.
 Many vets will now allow a 3 year rabies vaccine instead of 1 year.
 This is actually the same vaccine!
 One rabies shot lasts a lifetime as well (in most dogs).
 Over vaccinating, of any type, can actually cause the vaccines to cancel out each other (ie the second parvo shot could nullify the first one).
 Don’t just take my word for it.
 Do your research!

 A good place to start your research on this is to watch the youtube video of Dr. Ronald Schultz (a veterinarian and vaccine researcher of over 30 years).
 He is being interviewed by another vet, Dr. Karen Becker, and they discuss what is actually needed and not needed and why. http://youtu.be/L1Xd5ghnlJ4 Dr. Karen Becker and Dr. Ronald Schultz on Pet Vaccines (The 53 minute video is the whole interview.)
 Educate yourself.
 Read online and/or join a yahoo group that is specifically geared toward dog’s health.
 It’s worth it to do a little investigating online and THEN talk to your vet if needed.
 There are a growing number of holistic vets or traditional vets that will work with you on these issues if your current vet won’t.
 Your pet’s health is in your hands.
 Each thing you do health-wise (especially raw feeding and limiting vaccinations) will potentially add years of life to your pets.
 Think of a pet that you lost in the past.
-What would you have given to add 4-8 more years of life to him/her?
+What would you have given to add 4-8 more years of life to his/her lifespan?
 Just these two things alone potentially can do this (raw feeding, limiting vaccinations, and a couple of other very important things that we teach to our new adoptive families).